Tag: Jim Shannon

 The below Parliamentary question was asked by Jim Shannon on 2016-01-27.

-To ask the Secretary of State for Defence, what discussions he has had with NATO on the emergency provision of troops to (a) Poland and (b) the Balkan states.
+To ask the Secretary of State for Defence, what recent discussions the Government has had with NATO on reductions to the number of Russian nuclear strike missiles.

 • Jim Shannon – 2016 Parliamentary Question to the Foreign and Commonwealth Office